mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 In addition, the FxA triage owner is also responsible for:

-- Triaging new issues in FxA Bugzilla (as a team if there is time in the triage meeting)
+- Triaging new issues in [FxA Bugzilla](#bugzilla-fxa-only) (as a team if there is time in the triage meeting)
 - Checking if there are any PRs (from team members or contributors) without a reviewer that you can help move along
-- Helping with Dependabot PRs
+- Helping fixing and merging Dependabot PRs
 - Assisting with any high priority bugs that come up during the sprint
 - Hanging out in the #fxa Matrix room